ajour/ajour/README.md

 We encourage you to raise an issue and tell us all about it!
 We want Ajour to support as many addons as possible.
 This means a lot of edge cases.
 A list of addons with known issues can be found in the [wiki](https://github.com/casperstorm/ajour/wiki/Addons-with-known-issues).

+**_macOS won't let me open the app, what should I do?_**

+Instead of double clicking it, right click and choose "Open".
+That should successfully open Ajour.

 **_Why Rust?_**

 We wanted to create an application which natively compiles to both Windows, Linux and macOS while at the same time is as performant and reliable as possible.